Ray-Tracing-Systems/HydraAPI/README.md

 5. Copy bin_ubuntu/hydra forder to your home folder to form '/home/hydra' or build and install HydraCore from sources;
 6. use Cmake;

+Optionally, to build and use python bindings library (tested only under Linux):
+1. Clone pybind11 repo in hydra_api/hydra_api_py
+2. Build pybind11 with Cmake
+3. Build hydra bindings with Cmake (hydra_api/hydra_api_py)
+4. Import resulting library in your python project

+Some examples can be found in hydra_api/hydra_api_py/hydraPyTests.py

 # License and dependency

 Hydra API uses MIT licence itself, however it depends on the other software as follows (see doc/licence directory):